 Travel Risks for International Travelers in Punta Cana

 Covered with palm trees, lush beaches, and beautiful resorts, Punta Cana is a perfect destination for adventure lovers.
 But before flying to the Dominican Republic, do consider the following travel risks:

-In November, 2020 the U.S. State Department issued a travel advisory suggesting visitors exercise extra caution when visiting the Dominican Republic.
-This is primarily due to Covid-19, but instances of crime are cited as well.
+- In November, 2020 the U.S. State Department issued a travel advisory suggesting visitors exercise extra caution when visiting the Dominican Republic.
 However, resort areas such as Punta Cana tend to be well-policed.

-Be mindful of what you eat, particularly if you're a seafood fan.
-Some visitors can experience bouts of food poisoning and similar health risks, making it vital for you to get travel medical insurance when planning your trip.
+- Be mindful of what you eat, particularly if you're a seafood fan.
+Some visitors can experience bouts of food poisoning and similar health risks.

 Before You Travel to Punta Cana - Do This

 Don't carry extra luggage: extra luggage means taking extra precautions against baggage theft.
 Besides, Punta Cana enjoys summerlike weather for the most part of the year, so you won't need to carry coats or jackets.
 Instead, you can pack light with swimwear, comfy shoes and sunscreen.